Table of Contents

 The calculator will give an answer of about 35.5 (rounded).
 This number represent the pressure drop between sea level and your barometer’s altitude of 300 meters.
 Or you can think of it the other way – that pressure will increase by 35.5 from your barometer’s altitude of 300 meters down to sea level (altitude = 0)

-For that, we need a second barometer as a reference.
+For that, we need to use a second barometer as a reference.
 This barometer has to be calibrated to a high standard.
-Where are we going to find such a barometer?
-We can buy one or perhaps make our own.
 The cheapest (but not the best) option is to use a close-by airport’s barometer as a reference tool to calibrate your barometer.

 This is what your calibration/setting screen might look like with the factory default in Imperial units.
 Let’s use 28.53 inHg as a random example: